Founder's base model has one purpose out of the box; it sets the

 $guarded property to an empty array.
-This means you can avoid those situations where you forgot to update the
+This helps avoid situations where you forget to update the

 You are of course free to modify this base model to encapsulate any funtionality you require in all of your application's models on a per-application basis.

 request()->all() into any of your models' methods that allow mass assignment, such as

 Always be explicit to ensure only desired input is being passed into your models, irrespective of what was in the request.